-There was a time when a senior technology company executive visiting New Zealand automatically made the news pages.
+There was a time when a senior technology company executive visiting New Zealand made the news pages.

 Even so, high-profile visits can still be useful for journalists.